Skip to Content

 A scenic road through Yoho National Park, Canada

 Yes, as long as you have a Canada Parks Pass.
 If you’re staying in Banff or Lake Louise, then you should already have one of these.
 If you’re staying in Golden, you can purchase a pass at the visitor center in town.
-You can also pay for a pass at the Yoho National Park Visitor Centre or you can also buy a Parks Pass online.
+You can also pay for a pass at the Yoho National Park Visitor Centre or you can also buy a Parks Pass online (the visitor center is also closed between October and April).

 Parks Canada Pass Quick Info